 It was past 10 PM when I finished my last plate; I was so full that I could not see any more food for the day.
 Each dish, one by one, was delicious and tasty.
 My favorites?
 The first pancakes with quail egg, the spring rolls and the white roses.
 I hope you got hungry by reading about this food tour.
 In any city, I recommend to do a food tour and in Hoi An this is best done through Hoi An Food Tour.
 They know how to eat like a local!

 After I said goodbye to the guide I went with my family for a small walk through Hoi An.
-It’s a beautiful town to stroll by night but I had to return to the Palm Garden Beach Resort as the next day I would continue my trip in Vietnam.
+It’s a beautiful town to stroll by night but I had to return to the Palm Garden Beach Resort as the next day I would continue two-week journey through Vietnam.
 The next day I continued to Hue, the Imperial City, and after that a few more days in Ho Chi Min City.
 It’s a lovely country with friendly people, lots of culture like the My Son Sanctuary near Hoi An and good food.
 I hope to return to see more of Vietnam.Stay tuned for more stories and subscribe to the newsletter or follow CTB on social media (Facebook, Twitter, Instagram including Instagram stories; on all social media you can find CTB @christravelblog) to get updated information.

 Did you visit Hoi An and had a food tour too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!